I.

 |

-1. What is the lecture mainly about?
+1. What is the topic of this lecture?

 1